Kris Radlinski: International career

+He won his first cap for Great Britain on the 1996 Lions tour.
+In the 1997 post season, Radlinski was selected to play for Great Britain at centre in all three matches of the Super League Test series against Australia.

 Internationally he was capped 20 times by Great Britain, and won 10 England caps.
 The pinnacle of his international career, in which he was a main stay in the international setup, saw him captain the team against New Zealand 'A'.
 He scored three tries in this match.